neilenns/streamdeck-trackaudio/README.md

 ## Configuring a station status action

 The station status action displays the current status of a single station's button in TrackAudio, including whether communication is currently active.
+It also automatically adds the station to TrackAudio after a voice connection is established.

 Pressing the action will toggle the equivalent button in TrackAudio, convenient for listening to other frequencies while controlling with the ability to quickly turn off listening to those frequencies when things get busy.
 A long press of the action will refresh the action's state.